 If Downs had been sentenced one day later, he would now be free, because the Fair Sentencing Act reduced the sentence for distribution of 50 grams of crack cocaine to five years.
 Incidentally, Downs's co-defendants were all sentenced after Aug.
 2 and benefited from the lowered penalties.

-Earlier this month, the U.S. Court of Appeals for the 6th Circuit ruled there is nothing it can do to help Downs.
+the U.S. Court of Appeals for the 6th Circuit ruled there is nothing it can do to help Downs.

 To fully appreciate the injustice Downs faces, it is important to understand the sentencing scheme under which he is incarcerated.
 In the 1980s, at the height of the war on drugs, Congress approved tough mandatory minimum sentences for drug offenses.
 Among the most severe sentences were those prescribed for crack cocaine.
 The law placed the quantity of crack that triggered the laws' five- and 10-year mandatory minimum sentences at 100 times lower than what was required for offenses involving powder cocaine, a substance pharmacologically similar to crack.

 This had an overwhelmingly disproportionate impact on African Americans living in impoverished inner-city neighborhoods, since crack cocaine was sold in cheaper amounts than the powder form.
 That's why the U.S. Sentencing Commission — a bipartisan and independent agency — urged Congress for more than a decade to fix the sentencing disparity between the two substances.